 Students who have failed to meet Satisfactory Academic Progress requirements and who

-The student should work closely with his/her advisor to develop an academic plan that,
+work closely with his/her advisor to develop an academic plan that will have the student

 Academic Support Services